TEEs-projects/Time-manipulation-Attack/README.md

 ## **Getting Started**

-The codes are developed in Rust and Python (for analysis tools) using a server with Ubuntu 20.04.4 LTS (GNU/Linux 5.4.0-109-generic x86\_64) operating system.
+The codes are developed in Rust and Python (for data processing tools) using a server with Ubuntu 20.04.4 LTS (GNU/Linux 5.4.0-109-generic x86\_64) operating system.

 ### **Prerequisites**